sighupio/fury-kubernetes-ingress/katalog/dual-nginx/README.md

 Finally, you can deploy NGINX by running the following command in the root of the project:

-You can deploy NGINX Double by running the following command in the root of the project:

 `$ kustomize build | kubectl apply -f -`

 ## Alerts